hui-ning-yu/test/README.md

 ## Description

-This is a test file for practicing GitHu <br>
+This is a test file for practicing how to use GitHub <br>

 Now we are practicing Markdown codes: <br>
 - How to use ``code``<br>